AndreRdz7/365DaysOfCodingJournal/README.md

 **Today's Progress**: Re-solved LeetCode daily challenge, problem 700, find insertion in BST, since I had a lot to do on compilers didn't bother to think another approach I've preoviously done.
 I spent the whole day woking on compilers, about executing functions, the returning values, I didn't have enough time to implement recursion, sadly, but overall, there were many hours of work on it and feels good to finish the semester.

-**Link to Work / References** : Ok, now, to recover from stress, I'll take a "light" week to replenish my energy and boom, my productivity will spark.
+**Thoughts** : Ok, now, to recover from stress, I'll take a "light" week to replenish my energy and boom, my productivity will spark.

+**Link to Work / References** :

 - [LeetCode](https://leetcode.com/)
 - [Compiler](https://github.com/AndreRdz7/Tarea5)